rpdeveloper94/shopify-dubet/README.md

-# shopify-dubet
+# shopify-debut
-this is a base theme of shopify called by dubet theme..
+this is a base theme of shopify called by debut theme..

 I have represent 3 type's of product listing view solution on Product detail page